metamn/rough-hands/README.md

 Storefront is the default standard for WooCommerce and we are adapting it to the Rough Hands needs using this current child theme.

 This child theme, again, was inspired by another official child theme, Boutique.

+The idea is to stick to the standards whenever possible for better performance and future compatibility.